olewsaa/amateur-radio/DMR/README.md

 issue.
 The qdmr uses an ascii format making it easy to move code plugs from one radio to another.

+The qdmr software is still in it's early stages with some feeatures still missing for some radions, like BF-1701.
+Export and import is still not where files from one program to another could be exchanged.

+The project [dmrconfig](https://github.com/OpenRTX/dmrconfig) is another utility for programming the radio under Linux.
+While not a GUI program like the others it offers a text based input which is easy to share with others.

 ### Mapping, names and geolocation